Fire razes school dormitory in Guyana, killing at least 19 children, many of them Indigenous | Science-Environment

 - Guyana

-A nighttime fire raced through a dormitory in Guyana early Monday, killing at least 19 students and injuring several others at a boarding school catering to remote, mostly Indigenous villages, authorities said.
+An overnight fire raced through a dormitory in Guyana, killing at least 19 students and injuring several others at a government boarding school serving remote, mostly Indigenous villages, authorities said Monday.
+Most of the victims were girls.

 “This is a horrific incident.
 It's tragic.
-It's painful,” President Irfaan Ali said, adding that his government was mobilising all possible resources to care for the children.
+It's painful,” President Irfaan Ali said, adding that his government was mobilizing all possible resources to respond to the disaster and care for survivors.

-The fire broke out shortly before midnight in the dormitory building of a secondary school in the southwestern border town of Mahdia, a gold and diamond mining community about 200 miles (320 kilometers) south of the capital, Georgetown, the government said in a statement.
+The fire broke out about 10:50 pm Sunday in the dormitory building of a secondary school in the southwestern border town of Mahdia, a gold and diamond mining community about 200 miles (320 kilometers) south of the capital, Georgetown, the government said in a statement.
+There was no immediate word on the cause of the fire.

+Nearly all the victims and those injured are girls, according to Dr. Vickita Nandan at Georgetown Hospital.
+A 5-year-old boy also is being treated.

 “It was a battle for us,” he said.
 “The pilots were very brave, very determined.”
 He added that the government and emergency responders “made a gigantic effort” to save as many people as possible.

-Ali said officials were contacting parents and mobilising psychologists to help deal with those affected by the fire.
+Ali said officials were contacting parents and mobilizing psychologists to help those affected by the fire.

-“I cannot imagine the pain right now of the parents,” he said.
-“This is a major disaster.”
-Local newspaper Stabroek News reported that the fire broke out in a girls' dormitory.

 “We need to understand how this most horrific and deadly incident occurred and take all necessary measures to prevent such a tragedy from happening again in the future,” opposition lawmaker Natasha Singh-Lewis said.